pexip/os-curl/tests/FILEFORMAT.md

   time
 - `RETRWEIRDO` - Enable the "weirdo" RETR case when multiple response lines appear at once when a file is transferred
-- `RETRNOSIZE` - Make sure the RETR response doesn't contain the size of the file
+- `RETRNOSIZE` - Make sure the RETR response does not contain the size of the file
 - `RETRSIZE [size]` - Force RETR response to contain the specified size
-- `NOSAVE` - Don't actually save what is received
+- `NOSAVE` - Do not actually save what is received
 - `SLOWDOWN` - Send FTP responses with 0.01 sec delay between each byte
+- `SLOWDOWNDATA` - Send FTP responses with 0.01 sec delay between each data byte
 - `PASVBADIP` - makes PASV send back an illegal IP in its 227 response
 - `CAPA [capabilities]` - Enables support for and specifies a list of space separated capabilities to return to the client for the IMAP `CAPABILITY`,